kumaranoop46135-hue/s3-bucket/README.md

 ---

-## upload all file and folder and click on th upload option than your file and folder are store in s3
+## upload all file and folder and click on the upload option than your file and folder are store in s3

 <img width="1919" height="906" alt="image" src="https://github.com/user-attachments/assets/35a2a4ec-9923-47f6-a8f8-45e161674533" />

 ---

+### this is all process s3  bucket project
+# Anoop kumar

 # after that your file are upload succeeded